timmybytes-contributing/100DaysOfCode/log.md

 and I have enough of a grasp of the DOM to plan out a project to attempt.

 **Link(s) to work:** N/A

+### Day 26: Wednesday July 22nd, 2020

+**Today's Progress:** Two and half hours of JavaScript tutorials and practice.
+No links today.